API Documentation

 Create pika’s BlockingConnection from the given connection parameters.

-• exchange_type – Exchange type to declare.
+• exchange_type – Exchange type to verify.
 Default: "direct"

 • host – Your RabbitMQ host.
 Checks env var RABBITMQ_HOST.
 Default: "localhost"